Eun-Young Julia KimTitle: Associate Professor of English

 Each professional choice I’ve made has offered me valuable opportunities to expand my knowledge and experience as a teacher.
 Before joining the English faculty at Andrews, I directed the ESL program at Southwestern Adventist University in Keene, TX, for four years.
-I also worked with middle school ESL students in Powder Springs, GA. and taught at Korean Sahmyook University in Seoul.
-Currently I have the privilege of mentoring future TESOL (Teaching English to Speakers of Other Languages) professionals as the director of the graduate TESOL program.
+I also worked with middle school ESL students in Powder Springs, GA and taught at Korean Sahmyook University in Seoul.
+Currently I have the privilege of mentoring future TESOL (Teaching English to Speakers of Other Languages) professionals as director of the graduate TESOL program.
 I feel tremendously blessed for the privilege of working with my former professors and colleagues at AU, who inspire me with their kindness and passion.

 In my free time, I enjoy walking, reading, writing, or traveling with my family.

 “Error gravity of a nonnative speaker’s speech: The case of article errors and pluralizing non-count nouns.”
 Article published in 2014 in the Journal of English as an International Language, 9 (1), 36-55.

 “Japanese English in ELF situations: Does lexical nativization affect intelligibility?”
 Paper Presented at the American Association for Applied Linguistics conference, Portland, OR, March 2014, with Matsuura, H., Chiba, R., and Riling, S.